 DCRP Students are encouraged to start career and professional development activities as soon as they enter the degree program.
 The department hosts an annual alumni gathering, and students meet with professionals and academic advisers in national and international conferences such as ACSP and APA throughout the year.
 In addition, DCRP students connect with faculty and local professionals who visit classes as guest speakers and give lectures.

 Master of City Planning students complete a two- to three-month internship in a planning-related position usually between their first and second years of study, unless exempted by previous work experience.
-Frequently, the work completed during a summer internship forms the basis for the professional report or thesis.
+Frequently, the work completed during a summer internship forms the basis for the Client Report, Professional Report or Thesis.
 International students who hold an F-1 or J-1 visa must complete an internship during their two years of study.

 The College of Environmental Design offers comprehensive career services to all students.